ava-labs/avalanchego/README.md

 Firewood is an embedded key-value store, optimized to store recent Merkleized blockchain state with minimal overhead.
 Firewood is implemented from the ground up to directly store trie nodes on-disk.
-Unlike most of state management approaches in the field, it is not built on top of a generic KV store such as LevelDB/RocksDB.
+Unlike most state management approaches in the field, it is not built on top of a generic KV store such as LevelDB/RocksDB.
 Firewood, like a B+-tree based database, directly uses the trie structure as the index on-disk.
 Thus, there is no additional “emulation” of the logical trie to flatten out the data structure